katarinaAndrade/studyAndroidCompose/README.md

 # studyAndroidCompose
-This repository is for use to study the android jetpack compose
+This repository was created to hold the apps created while I study the new android jetpack compose